scottberke/data-structures/data_structures/basic_composites/trees/trees.md

 ### Binary Heap
-A Binary Heap is a specific type of Binary Tree that is not sorted however, it does conform to a particular order.
+A Binary Heap is a specific type of Binary Tree that is not sorted, however, it does conform to a particular order.
 Binary heaps are complete in that all levels, except for the last level, are full.
 They can either be **min heaps** or **max heaps**.
 A min heap has the lowest value in the tree at the root while the max heap has the largest possible value at the root of the tree.
 A heap is commonly implemented as an array.
 Children of a node/index in a heap are located at **(2*index + 1) and (2*index + 2)**.

 A heap is an efficient example of a priority queue.
 Heaps are used in Dijkstra's algorithm.